rodrigorc/papercraft/README.md

 * File/Open: opens an existing Papercraft file.
 This program uses the `.craft` extension.
 * File/Save: saves the current project as a `.craft` file.
 * File/Save as: saves the project with a different name.
-* File/Import OBJ: creates a new project using a Wavefront OBJ file as model.
+* File/Import model: creates a new project using by importing an existing 3D model.
+Currently Papercraft understands the following formats:
+  * Wavefrom OBJ, with textures.
+  * Pepakura PDO, with textures and piece unwrapping.
+  * STL models, no textures here, just the geometry.
 * File/Quit: closes this program.
 * Edit/Undo: undoes the last action.
 * Edit/Document properties: opens the "Document properties" dialog.